nathanhall762/DockerizedMySQL/README.md

 There are two primary scripts to interact with the running MySQL container:

-1. `addData.sh`: This script copies a SQL script (`exampleAddData.sql`) into the container and then executes it inside the container to add data to the MySQL database.
+1. `addData.sh`: This script takes a SQL script file as an argument, copies the SQL script file into the container, and then executes it inside the container to add data to the MySQL database.
 2. `mySQLCommand.sh`: This script allows you to run SQL commands directly on the running MySQL container.

 ## Usage